 - When can I carpool?
 The Bay Bridge carpool lane is only open until 10am, so it’s best to be at your carpool pickup area at a reasonable time before then.
 The carpool lane and discount is only available for use on work days (M-F).

-Some tips on Etiquette
+Some tips on etiquette

 - This isn’t the same as a car sharing service like Uber or Lyft.
 You’re in someone else’s car and space, and it isn’t their job to be driving you.
 Be respectful and courteous to each other.

-- Drivers have a choice of what to listen to, and the safest music you’ll often hear is NPR, news radio, classical, or jazz.
+- Drivers have a choice of what music to listen to, and the safest music you’ll often hear is NPR, news radio, classical, or jazz.
 Some drivers will play adult contemporary.
 I’ve gotten compliments of my choice of the Best of Billy Joel. :)

 - It’s nice to offer to drop off passengers closer to Market Street or down further on Howard if you’re already headed in that direction, especially on rainy days.